 Because improvement in muscle tone increases resting metabolic rate, it’s not uncommon for people to lose fat while adding muscle.
 This means that – though the scale may say you weigh the same – your waist and limbs firm up, and your clothes become looser on you.

-Starting a strength training regimen doesn’t require an expensive gym membership or a house full of fancy equipment.
+Starting a strength training routine can seem daunting if you’re a beginner.
+But keep in mind that a training regimen doesn’t require an expensive gym membership or a house full of fancy equipment.
 Here’s how to get started:

 Essential Strength Training Exercises for Beginners